daKmoR/dom-test-utils/README.md

 ## Basics

-Set up fixtures and compare the result with what you expect:
+Set up test HTML fixtures and compare the result with what you expect:

 ```javascript
 import { createFixture } from 'dom-test-utils';